Survey data collection: 5 best practices

 Not sure what survey questions to start with?
 Thousands of people have begun their survey journey with Jotform’s pre-built survey templates.

 Always remember your goal for the survey.
 For example, if you have some wiggle room in the budget and want to provide your team with an engaging office activity, your goal would be to figure out what to purchase.
+Leading questions introduce bias because they steer respondents toward preferred answers instead of capturing honest feedback.
+In a 2023 YouGov experiment, changing the wording of a single question produced a 37-point swing in responses, showing how dramatically framing can distort results.
 Don’t ask team members questions about specific products or services, as that would lead them to believe the only options available are the ones you’ve listed.

 Asking them how they’d feel about a new ping-pong table or an arcade machine, for instance, would imply only those options, or other similar, fun distractions, are on the table.

 It would be more beneficial to learn what activities most employees enjoy or would like to do at work.
+Open-ended and neutral questions surface underlying needs rather than assumptions.
 You may find they’re more concerned about their level of activity or staying healthy.
 In that case, hiring a yoga instructor for lunchtime sessions might satisfy your employees more than a ping-pong table in the breakroom.

 Double-barreled questions are two or more questions combined into one, such as “How satisfied were you with the customer service representative and the company?”
 What you’re really asking here are two separate questions.
 The first is about the satisfaction level with the customer service representative; the second is about the satisfaction level with the company.

 Putting these two questions together invites inaccurate results.
-Respondents may have different feelings regarding the person and the business but would be forced to give the same answer for both.
+Respondents may agree with one part of the question and disagree with the other, but are forced to provide a single answer that misrepresents their true opinion.

 “A question should specifically relate to one bit of information.
 Then other questions can ask for more bits.
 In this way, the survey will get to the real information you need,” says Barbara Sanner, founder and CMO of Complete Marketing Solutions.

 This should go without saying, but checking your work is important.
+Errors in wording, structure, or logic can confuse respondents and reduce completion rates.
 Go through the entire survey once you’ve finished putting it together and make sure

 Sanner adds sage advice about reviewing surveys: “When one person writes a survey, it should be read, tested, and discussed with other people to ensure questions aren’t interpreted in ways that aren’t intended.
 The survey creator is often too close to the material and makes assumptions about the questions they’ve written.”

 As with most things in business, it’s smart to test whenever possible.
+Launching an untested survey increases the risk of unclear instructions, missing answer options, and misaligned questions that undermine data quality.
 The last thing you want is to roll out a survey to your entire customer base and realize you wrote unclear instructions or included questions that missed the mark.
 That wastes time, for both you and your customers, and may come across as unprofessional.

 To avoid this problem, choose a small group of people within your target audience or representative group.
 Send them the survey, then review the responses and/or communications you receive about any issues they had completing the survey.
+Use this feedback to refine questions and improve clarity before full rollout.
 Correct as needed.

 Pro Tip